radioactivedecay/radioactivedecay/docs/source/usage.rst

 Decay data for individual radionuclides
 ---------------------------------------

-There is a ``Radionuclide`` class for outputting decay data for individual radionuclides.
-Use this class to get half-lives:
+Use to ``Radionuclide`` class to obtain decay data for individual radionuclides.
+For example, to get the half-life of Rn-222:

 .. code-block:: python3